 ASH provided landscape and visual impact assessment for the adjacent Strathy North and South wind farms in Sutherland

-ASH was commissioned in 2004 by Scottish & Southern Energy (SSE) to carry out landscape and visual impact assessment on two adjacent major wind farm proposals in Sutherland.
+ASH was commissioned in 2004 by Scottish & Southern Energy (now SSE Renewables) to carry out a landscape and visual impact assessment for two adjacent windfarm proposals in Sutherland.
 ASH was also asked to advise and co-ordinate constraints, layout and mitigation proposals as part of the Environmental Impact Assessment (EIA).

 Landscape and visual impact assessment

 Both Strathy North (35 turbines generating 80.5 MW) and Strathy South (originally 77 turbines generating 177 MW) are located in forestry plantations situated to the south of Strathy Village.